-The environments in which we live, work and gather influence many of the choices we make and can either support or hinder our efforts to eat healthy and be active.
-Places of faith have a special role to play in helping their members live healthy!
+he environments in which we live, work and gather influence many of the choices we make and can either support or hinder our efforts to eat healthy and be active.
+Places of faith can play an important role in helping their members live healthy.
 Places of faith can be powerful sources of information and can provide an environment that supports healthy choices.